AscendEX (BitMax) Token Trading Up 15.5% This Week (BTMX)

-AscendEX (BitMax) Token (CURRENCY:BTMX) traded 25.3% lower against the US dollar during the 1 day period ending at 23:00 PM Eastern on September 4th.
-AscendEX (BitMax) Token has a market capitalization of $1.32 billion and approximately $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
-During the last week, AscendEX (BitMax) Token has traded 15.5% higher against the US dollar.
-One AscendEX (BitMax) Token coin can currently be purchased for about $2.00 or 0.00003550 BTC on major cryptocurrency exchanges.
+AscendEX (BitMax) Token (CURRENCY:BTMX) traded down 25.3% against the dollar during the one day period ending at 0:00 AM ET on September 10th.
+AscendEX (BitMax) Token has a market cap of $1.32 billion and $40.14 million worth of AscendEX (BitMax) Token was traded on exchanges in the last day.
+One AscendEX (BitMax) Token coin can currently be purchased for about $2.00 or 0.00003550 BTC on popular exchanges.
+Over the last seven days, AscendEX (BitMax) Token has traded up 15.5% against the dollar.

 - DREP (DREP) traded 21% lower against the dollar and now trades at $1.96 or 0.00003398 BTC.